Our return to normalcy is still on the horizon—we aren't fully out of the woods yet.

 Juggling random household objects

-No matter how you exercise, though, try to do it in the morning.
+No matter how you exercise, try to do it in the morning.
 According to this 2020 study, exercising delays the production of melatonin, the chemical that regulates your circadian rhythm and helps you sleep.
 So, exercising later in the day can skew your sleep schedule (oh no!).

 5. Experiment with fabric crafts